Search

 what should I do to get ready for the sleep study?

-• The sleep log is important tool to track your child’s sleeping pattern and will give the provider an idea of their sleeping habits.
+• The sleep log is an important tool to track your child’s sleeping pattern and will give the provider an idea of their sleeping habits.

 • Let us know if your child is allergic to tape, latex or any medicine.